project-chip/connectedhomeip/examples/tv-app/android/App/common-api/README.md

 The tv-app common-api module defines the interface to interact with the Matter agent service for the content apps.
 This module defines the AIDL interfaces, clusters and command abstractions accessible.
-It also defines various contants and intent field definitions that would be used by the content app while interacting with the Matter SDK.
+It also defines various constants and intent field definitions that would be used by the content app while interacting with the Matter SDK.
 The interface provided by this module helps content app to register dynamic endpoints as well as report any attribute